Zhoucheng133/netPlayer-Next/documents/en.md

 \* Since I switched to Windows PC, I can't build macOS version.
 If you need it, you can build it on your own Mac (Also I don't know whether it runs ok on Mac.
 You can give me some feedbacks).

 \*\* From **v3.2.0**, You can see the detail of multi language support at [**Language support**](#language-support).
 Other version support Simplified Chinese only.

+> [!NOTE]
+> Subsonic API does NOT support get 500 songs.
+All songs you can see is get random 500 songs and sort by time.

+> [!TIP]
+> You can use full random play button next to song number on all songs page, which is not affected by restrictions of Subsonic API

 ## Contents